James Collins (footballer, born 1990): International career

-Controversy
+Personal life

+Collins's mother was born in Mullingar, County Westmeath, and moved to England at the age of four.
+Collins became a father for the first time in 2015, and was given paternity leave by Shrewsbury Town.

 In October 2011, Collins was arrested along with former Aston Villa teammate Barry Bannan after a Range Rover hit the central reservation of the M1 motorway in Nottinghamshire.
 The following month, Nottinghamshire Police confirmed that he would not face any charges, although Bannan was charged with four offences.

 On 15 March 2016, whilst attending the Cheltenham Festival at Cheltenham Racecourse, Collins and Milton Keynes Dons' Samir Carruthers were photographed urinating into a beer glass before Collins poured it over a balcony.
 The next day, Collins apologised for his behaviour and was fined two weeks' wages.